ahmedshaaban1/ppp/PITCHME.md

 + Run a command line script from python
 + The ```subprocess``` module pitches
 + The operating system catches that work
-+ Pitch a string that run's the command
++ Pitch a string that runs the command

 +++